Francis E. Dec: Biography

 Francis E. Dec was born in New York on January 6, 1926.
 In early 1944, during the Second World War, he enlisted into the United States Army with the rank of private.
-However, he remained within the United States for the duration of the war, albeit periodically moving between bases, at one point being assigned to Yuma Army Air Station.
+He remained within the United States for the duration of the war, periodically moving between bases, at one point being assigned to Yuma Army Air Station.

 After the war, Dec entered into law, but was disbarred by the state of New York in 1958 and proceeded to make numerous "incoherent" legal appeals, including an appeal to the Supreme Court.
 He was admitted to a psychiatric hospital for 60 days in 1961 and in 1965 attempted to flee his home in Hempstead, New York for Poland.
 Dec spent the next 25 years writing and distributing lengthy screeds about the "Worldwide Communist Gangster Computer God" and its conspiracy to control the world through electronic mind control devices which he referred to as "Frankenstein Radio Controls."
 These flyers were mailed to radio and television stations across the United States.
 According to Dec, the Worldwide Communist Gangster Computer God was the product of an ancient Polish (Slavonic) civilization which it subsequently drove to near-extinction.
+He was also antisemitic, seeing the Jews as the Computer God's pawns.
+In his writing, he blamed the Holocaust and Nazism on the Jews, and preceded the names of the Nazi Party members with "Jew" (example: Jew Adolf Hitler; Nazi JEW Hans Frank).
+He asserted that the belief that Jews were victims of the Holocaust was based on misinformation from "Hollywood movies".

 Analysis

 Jeffrey Sconce analyzed the written works of Francis E. Dec in his book The Technical Delusion: Electronics, Power, Insanity, within a chapter discussing the phenomenon of targeted individuals.
-In it, he states that "his writing speaks to a feature of technical delusions that became increasingly prominent in the second half of the twentieth century."
-Sconce also identifies that "Dec's screeds are emblematic in their careening, amplified panic over imperious yet chimerical powers that seemingly are everywhere all the time and yet can never be fully confronted or understood."
+In it, he argues that "his writing speaks to a feature of technical delusions that became increasingly prominent in the second half of the twentieth century."
+Sconce also states that "Dec's screeds are emblematic in their careening, amplified panic over imperious yet chimerical powers that seemingly are everywhere all the time and yet can never be fully confronted or understood."

 Legacy

-Dec gained a cult following in the 1980s, especially when specific fans of his attempted to contact him.
-In 1989, Dec went on a sojourn to New York, and fans attempting to contact him at his house were left facing his house in dismay: "The house is daubed red-on-blue, surrounded by wild hedges, and has a blue trash can with ornamental glass knob for a mailbox.
-Heavy blinds kept us from viewing any 'strange stuff' inside.
-It was I who asked the cabbies about Dec: 'Dat old German mon?
-He's in dere!'
-'Is he, you know...' pointing to my head.
-'Well, look at de house, mon!'
-End of adventure.
-Should've sent money."

-Among other figures interested in Dec's works were William S. Burroughs and Genesis P-Orridge; the latter used a recording of Doc Britton voice reading Dec's rants on the Psychic TV album "Ultrahouse (The L.A.
-Connection)".
-A 1983 issue of the comics anthology Weirdo reprinted a page of Dec's writings, and a stage play inspired by Dec, titled A History of Heen (not Francis E. Dec Esq.) premiered in 1999.
+Dec gained a cult following in the 1980s, becoming infamous through the KROQ-FM newscaster Boyd Britton's widely circulated dramatic readings of his rants, and figures interested in Dec's works included William S. Burroughs and Genesis P-Orridge; the latter used a recording of reading Dec's rants on the Psychic TV album Ultrahouse (The L.A.
+Connection).
+A 1983 issue of the comics anthology Weirdo reprinted a page of Dec's writings, and the collective Radiohole, consisting of Eric Dyer, Scott Gillette and Maggie Hoffman, created a stage play inspired by Dec, titled A History of Heen (not Francis E. Dec Esq.) in 1999.
+Dec's delusions formed the basis of the Chronicles of Darkness role-playing game's God-Machine Chronicle story arc, which explores a world in which his delusions are true.